 Interest Rates:

 • It is further anticipated that rates will drop further based on recent economic indicators.
+Time will tell.

 • Based on the current rates, first-time buyer mortgage applications have dropped, but restructuring debt and paying down high-interest items remain active.